kilroy-code/distributed-security/README.md

 ### Library Installation and Declaration

-The distributed-security code is available as a Javascript module:
+The distributed-security code is available as a Javascript module, which requires NodeJS version 20 or higher:

 ```
 # Installation in terminal: